EricssonResearch/dnt/getting_started/scenario_tsn_over_detnet/README.md

-# Scenario TSN over DetNet: R2DTWO TSN over DetNet
+# Scenario 2: R2DTWO TSN over DetNet

 __Important: this scenario assumes background knowledge of the basics from Scenario TSN.
 Please take a look into Scenario TSN if you have not already.__ [Scenario TSN](../scenario_tsn/README.md)